 A friend of mine a valuable old painting in

 a junk shop.

-4. 'Have you ever considered a complete change of ca areer?' he asked me.
+4. 'Have you ever considered a complete change of career?' he asked me.

 IF

 He wanted to know a complete

 change of career.

 5. The developers were faced with serious problems when they tried to build

 the supermarket near the lake.

 CAME

-The developers
+The developers serious problems

-when they tried to build the supermarket near the l
+when they tried to build the supermarket near the lake.

-6. I didn't mean to wake the baby when I rang your b ell.
+6. I didn't mean to wake the baby when I rang your bell.

 ACCIDENT

 I when I rang your bell.

 7. Those eggs will be rotten by now.

 OFF

-Those eggs We should report this, shouldn't we? by now.
+Those eggs by now.

-8.
+8. We should report this, shouldn't we?

 BETTER

 We'd we?
-People think Maurice owns a large villa in the sour

-9. th of Italy.
+9. People think Maurice owns a large villa in the south of Italy.

 THOUGHT

 Maurice a large villa in the south

 of Italy.

 My computer's ancient - how I'd like a new one!

-10. .
-ONLY
+10. ONLY

-My computer's ancient - a new one.
+My computer's ancient -a new one.